morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 The two style guides are in agreement on almost every point.
 Where they differ (as in the tabs vs. spaces example discussed above), resolve the contradiction in favor of the Wenderlich guide.

 ### HTML, CSS, JavaScript
-Udacity's [Front-End Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) team has developed a style guide for [HTML](http://udacity.github.io/frontend-nanodegree-styleguide/index.html), [CSS](http://udacity.github.io/frontend-nanodegree-styleguide/css.html), and JavaScript(http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html).
+Udacity's [Front-End Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) team has developed a style guide for [HTML](http://udacity.github.io/frontend-nanodegree-styleguide/index.html), [CSS](http://udacity.github.io/frontend-nanodegree-styleguide/css.html), and [JavaScript](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html).

+### Java
+- The [Google Java Style Guide] is an excellent resource.
+As its introduction says, "the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well."

 ## Comments
 - Code self explanatory